-- 2) Generating Iris Codes: The patient's reference iris code θ{ref} is stored in the IMD before the IMD is implanted into the patient's body.
-When a clinical personnel input a sample iris code θ{sam} , the IMD compares θ{sam} with θ{ref} .
+2) Generating Iris Codes: The patient's reference iris code $\theta{ref}$ is stored in the IMD before the IMD is implanted into the patient's body.
+When clinical personnel input a sample iris code $\theta{sam}$ , the IMD compares $\theta{sam}$ with $\theta{ref}$ .
 In our work, we use the schemes in [14] to generate iris codes from iris images.
-The iris code is 9600 bits.
-This iris verification process is illustrated in Fig. 2. - 3) The Discriminative Bit Set of Iris Codes: As mentioned in subsection III.B.1, the noise of iris codes mainly comes from areas that are obscured by eyelids and eyelashes.
+The iris code length is 9600 bits.
+This iris verification process is illustrated in Fig. 2.

+3) The Discriminative Bit Set of Iris Codes: As mentioned in subsection III.B.1, the noise of iris codes mainly comes from areas that are obscured by eyelids and eyelashes.
 We focus on these two causes to reduce the noise of iris codes, which increases the accuracy of iris verification.
 In our research, we wondered whether multiple iris codes of the same eye have some common patterns.
 We then tried to find patterns among iris codes via experiments on several real iris data sets, including CASIA V1.0 and CASIA-IrisV3-Interval [15].
 Fortunately, we were able to find a special bit set among multiple iris codes of the same eye.
 We refer to this kind special bit set as the Discriminative Bit Set.
 Based on our experiments on real iris data, we showed that it is possible to perform iris verification by using only a small portion of the iris codes.
 This greatly reduces the storage and computation requirements of iris verifications, which is significant for resource-limited IMDs.

 Discriminative Bit Set - In an iris data set, multiple images are obtained for each iris.
 For every iris, we choose the clearest image (denotes as image 1) as the reference image.
 An iris code is generated from each iris image.
 Recall that an iris code has a fixed length of binary bits (0 or 1).
 Then we compare the iris code generated from image 1 (the reference code) with iris codes generated from other images of the same iris.
-We record the locations of the same bits (denotes as locations12 D{12}) between the reference code and another iris code 2.
-Similarly, we record the same locations13 D{13} between the reference code and iris code 3.
-We do this for all codes that generated from the same iris.
+We record the locations of the same bits (denotes as locations12 $D{12}$ ) between the reference code and another iris code 2.
+Similarly, we record the same locations13 $D{13}$ between the reference code and iris code 3.
+We do this for all codes those generated from the same iris.
 Suppose there are a total of k codes for the same iris.
-At the end, we obtain the intersection of D{12} , D{13} ,..., and D{1k} .
-The intersection is the common bits of all the iris codes, and it is denoted as set $\mathbb D$.
+At the end, we obtain the intersection of $D{12}$ , $D{13}$ ,..., and $D{1k}$ .
+The intersection includes the common bits of all the iris codes, and it is denoted as set $\mathbb{D}$ .
 The formal definition is given below.

-Definition: $D{ij} = \{d{ij} | d{ij} \text{ is a location where iris } code i \text{ and } j \text{ have the same bits} \}$
+Definition: $D{ij} = \{d{ij} | d{ij} \text{ is a location where iris code i and j have the same bits}$